Last updated on October 24th, 2020

-Michael Green, Q.C. is an immigration lawyer in Calgary.
-He served as the National Chair of the Canadian Bar Association’s Citizenship & Immigration Section in 2000-2001
+Michael Greene, Q.C. is an immigration lawyer in Calgary.
+He served as the National Chair of the Canadian Bar Association’s Citizenship & Immigration Section in 2000-2001.

 The United States currently operates border preclearance facilities at a number of airports and ports in Canada.
 These are staffed and operated by U.S. Customs and Border Protection officers.
 Travelers pass through U.S. Immigration and Customs, Public Health, and Agriculture inspections before boarding their aircraft, ship, or train.